-This course is a study of the language of the Hebrew Bible, including the basic grammar, and leading to the reading of prose passages.
+This course is a study of the language of the Hebrew Bible, including basic grammar, leading to the reading of prose passages.

-This course is a study of the language of the Hebrew Bible, including the basic grammar, and leading to the reading of prose passages.
+This course is the second half of study of the language of the Hebrew Bible, including basic grammar, leading to the reading of prose passages.

 This course provides the religious literacy, skills and appreciative knowledge necessary for interfaith leadership.
 What makes an interfaith leader?
 How do we respectfully dialogue with people who belong to religious (and non-religious) traditions other than our own?
 How do we cooperate with people of different faith backgrounds to achieve the common good and protect pluralism?

 This course is a study of the interrelationship between religion and contemporary popular culture.
 This course will analyze how religious faith shapes culture, as well as how contemporary popular culture affects the understanding and expression of religious faith.
 It will focus upon the portrayal of religious faith in contemporary expressions of culture in mass media (e.g. print, film, television, music and computer technology), social issues and institutions.
 The course will introduce students to the variety of religious and theological understandings currently present in American society.
 Students will learn how to do theological analysis and critique of popular cultural movements and expressions.
 This course can also count toward the Interfaith Studies Program.